 Extracellular vesicles are cell-derived lipid bound vesicles that house proteins and RNAs, including messenger and microRNAs, originating from the host cell(Valadi et al. 2007).
 These vesicles perform cell-cell communication vital to cellular biology by regulating pathways in recipient cells, utilising the cargo(Yoon et al. 2014).
 Cargo sorting is altered by changes in lipid raft composition, which has been somewhat documented in terms of protein sorting.
 However, the mechanism for microRNA sorting into extracellular vesicles has not been elucidated.
 Functional microRNAs that are integrated into recipient cells down regulate their target proteins and therefore pathways, commonly exploited in metastatic disease(Falcone et al. 2015).
 Similarly, abnormalities in lipid raft composition had been linked to multiple pathologies, including cardiac hypertrophy, Alzheimer’s disease and diabetes(Simons et al. 2002; Cohen et al. 2003).
-To understand the miRNA sorting mechanisms, an advanced prostate cancer cell model, PC3, will be employed.
+To understand the miRNA sorting mechanisms, a previously established experimental system based on the advanced prostate cancer cell line, PC3, will be employed.
 Previous studies from our lab showed that introduction of the putative tumour suppressor cavin-1 to this model modifies lipid raft composition, leads to reduced tumour progression and correlates to a change in miRNA secretion and function(Inder et al. 2012; Inder et al. 2014; Moon et al. 2014).
 Understanding this mechanism furthers the current knowledge regarding EV cargo export and may translate to clinical significance due to the role of lipid rafts in disease.

 Background: